jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 is_matching = matcher.fit(structure1, structure2)
 ```

 If you're trying to follow a paper and analyze a structure, odds are that someone made a class/function for that analysis!
-Be sure to search around our documentation for it (next tutorial teaches you how to do this) or just [post a question](https://github.com/jacksund/simmate/discussions/new?category=q-a) and we'll point you in the right direction.
+Be sure to search around the documentation for it (next tutorial teaches you how to do this) or just [post a question](https://github.com/jacksund/simmate/discussions/new?category=q-a) and we'll point you in the right direction.

 <br/> <!-- add empty line -->